jrsmith3/cv/cv.rst

 My specialty is leading technical teams building sophisticated computational applications that are key to an organization's success.
-My preferred language is python and I have extensive experience with the scientific python stack of numpy and scipy.
-I have architected distributed, asynchronous applications based on celery.
-I have built and deployed scalable applications using Docker.
-I have experience with the conda package manager and written conda recipes which perform automatic testing of the package.
+I have extensive experience with Python, numpy, and scipy.
+I have architected distributed, asynchronous applications based on the celery asynchronous task queue.
+I drove adoption of deployment via Docker in my current organization, and I wrote the original Dockerfile for my team's microservice.

 I also have extensive experience with experimental surface science, ultrahigh vacuum equipment, and laboratory operations.